Homestead, Pennsylvania: Arts and culture

-In 2000, Continental Realestate Companies opened The Waterfront.
-This large "lifestyle" shopping center was built on the former site of the Carnegie Steel Works.
-Most of the structures associated with the steel mills on this site were demolished during construction.
-Still standing in the Waterfront development are some of the brick stacks from the Homestead Steel Works.
+In 2000, Continental Real Estate Companies opened The Waterfront, a super-regional open air shopping mall built on the former site of the Homestead Steel Works.
+Most of the structures associated with the steel mills on this site were demolished during construction, although some of the brick stacks from the mill still stand.
 In addition, near the river is a former mill structure known as the Pump House which was restored by the developer.

+The Great Allegheny Passage, part of a shared-use path connecting Pittsburgh to Washington, D.C., runs through the borough parallel to the river.

+Government and politics

 Transportation

 An important state route, Pennsylvania Route 837, runs through Homestead.
 Interstate 376 is only a few miles away from Homestead.
 For public transit, the Port Authority of Allegheny County has several bus routes running through Homestead that go to downtown Pittsburgh and to McKeesport.

 Homestead is served by three railroads: the Norfolk Southern, CSX Transportation and the Union Railroad.
 All three used to have large operations when the Homestead steel mill was open.
 Now that the mill has closed, only one company, WHEMCO, is served by the railroad.
 The Union Railroad had a large yard to serve the Homestead Works, which is now Waterfront Drive.